Prowlcorp/Pokemon-Showdown-Vprowl-Client/website/pages/faq.md

 ### What is autoconfirmed?

 To talk in autoconfirmed chat, you must have had your account registered for one week and have won at least 1 ladder match with it.
-Click the "Battle! button and select any format besides "Unrated Random Battle" to play a ladder match.
+Click the "Battle! button and select any format to play a ladder match.
 If you do not yet meet those requirements, you can try asking a staff member (user with `%`, `@`, or `#` in front of their name) of the room to turn it off.

 ### Why did my teams get removed?